-Key implications and risks in lin e with the risk appetite statement where applicable:

-Clinical and Quality

-Performance

-Financial

-Workforce

-Governance and Well-led The Board has a responsibility to put in place governance structures and processes to ensure that the organisation operates effectively and meets its strategic objectives.

-Reputation

-Other

-This paper supports the achieve Workstreams: ement of the following Quality Improvement Plan

-Making the London Ambulance Service a great place to work

-Achieving Good Governance The Trust Risk Register and Board Assurance Framework provide the Trust Board with information on how the organisation is currently managing its risk and provides an opportunity for scrutiny and escalation where required.

-Improving Patient Experience

-Improving Environment and Resources

-Taking Pride and Responsibility
+Key implications and risks in lin e with the risk appetite statement where applicable: Clinical and Quality Performance Financial Workforce Governance and Well-led The Board has a responsibility to put in place governance structures and processes to ensure that the organisation operates effectively and meets its strategic objectives.
+Reputation Other This paper supports the achieve Workstreams: ment of the following Quality Improvement Plan Workstreams: Making the London Ambulance Service a great place to work ment of the following Quality Improvement Plan Workstreams: Making the London Ambulance Service a great The Trust Risk Register and Board Assurance Framework provide the Trust Board with information on how the organisation is currently managing its risk and provides an opportunity for scrutiny and escalation where required.
+Workstreams: Making the London Ambulance Service a great place to work The Trust Risk Register and Board Assurance Framework provide the Trust Board with information on how the organisation is currently managing its risk and provides an Workstreams: Making the London Ambulance Service a great place to work Achieving Good Governance The Trust Risk Register and Board Assurance Framework provide the Trust Board with information on how the organisation is currently managing its risk and provides an